izzius94/node-crypter/README.md

 ```

 This command will output a new encryption key in yor console.
+This command accept the algorithm to use as a parameter.
+If the algorithm is not supported it will exit with an error

 ### Encrypt/decrypt strings